MHaroonBaig/dragonfly-scripts/README.md

 ---

 __Note: There is currently a lot of heavy experimenting going on in this repository, so it is not stable.
 Some of the information is not updated.
-Once the repository contents starts to stabilize, I will try to update the information texts.__
+Once the repository contents starts to stabilise, I will try to update the information texts.__

 ## What?